Grains

 1-2 months

-Freeze cooked pasta in airtight containers or heavy-duty freezer bags.
-For best quality, add a little oil to prevent sticking before freezing.
+Freeze cooked pasta in airtight freezer bags or containers.
+For best quality, consider adding a small amount of olive oil to prevent sticking before freezing.
+Thaw in the refrigerator.

 Signs of Spoilage